shelleywong/CSCI211-Course-Materials/Labs/lab09.md

 You need to decide how the queue will be ordered (i.e. remove from front -or- remove from back)<br>

-## Function arguments and return types
+## Function arguments and return types for a priority queue

 Consider a queue of integers.
 The `dequeue` function needs to return two pieces of information: did the dequeue succeed? and what value was removed?
 Typically this is done by using a bool return type and a reference parameter:
 ```cpp